This morning I was watching a politics programme on TV which mentioned a particular website and how information had seemingly been removed.

 This is most useful when you know the page has changed in the past few days (or even hours).

-It’s not easy to determine exactly when the last copy of the page was stored, as search engine spiders vary in their frequency of visit to any web site, but it’s good to use when content has been static for a while and is then removed.
+It’s not easy to determine exactly when the last copy of the page was stored, as search engine spiders vary in their frequency of visits to any website, but it’s good to use when content has been static for a while and is then removed.

 If an image is changed but its name remains the same, you will likely see the replacement image, therefore this method can’t be relied upon to view older images.